 Only periodical backup that saves a consistent system timeline can help.
 Disastrous data loss is a rare (and unfortunate) occurrence.
 System rollbacks to a particular point-in-time due to software defects, human error, or other local conditions are much more frequent.
 Disaster recovery typically isn’t designed to handle such situations – it is simply not enough.
 We will give meaning to the concept of ‘quality data backup’, which is a fundamental condition to disaster recoverability as well as selective point-in-time restoration.
 We will do this by explaining and examining the three factors that determine the quality of backup data: application awareness, granularity, and currency (up-to-datedness).

 In order to correct the situation, an application-aware backup ensures that a recent copy of the system state can be recovered in regards to application semantics, underlying storage, and VM state.
-An application-aware backup ensures that the applications accessing the database are brought to a state of quiescence prior to the taking of the snapshot, ensuring application recoverability.
+An application-aware backup ensures that the applications accessing the database are brought to a state of quiescence prior to the taking of EBS volume snapshot, ensuring application recoverability.
 Furthermore, a certain data store may be accessed by multiple users and multiple applications.
 The backup must be approached in such a way that the whole system is in quiescence, which is something that a simple snapshot can never achieve due to the narrow view of the facility.
 Snapshots are not sensitive to application states, and much less so to system states.

 1. Granular Data Recovery